limhang/centos69/README.md

 the step `e` is not install some software . this step just configure python-virtualenv and mysql configure . example : we will set mysql root password and something else.

+### f、make the python scratch workflow work well. include python-virtualenv-lib && scratch-demo-script
+the step `f` is also not install software . so it has integrated in centos69v03.box

 ## package box release version
 if you are familiar to vagrant. you will know this section is doing what. forgive my not primitive English .you know what I say.